 No matter what you were doing before you had your spinal cord injury, the sky is the limit on what you can do in the future.
 While it took me a while before I was able to get my first job, I was so grateful to finally have a daily purpose with going to work, because I was starting to get depressed by not doing anything.
 No matter what your level of injury is, see what job options might be available to you if that is of interest.

-4. Join a local support group.
+5. Join a local or virtual spinal cord injury support group.

 I can’t say enough good things about support groups.
 These meetings can be so beneficial.
 Not only does it allow you to share ideas with people who are going or have gone through the same things, but some of my best friends today are people I met through my local support group.